Hiring your workforce in Germany

-- It is common for international businesses based in Germany to use English as their day-to-day language, particularly in international hubs such as Berlin, Munich and Frankfurt.
+- Language.
+It is common for international businesses based in Germany to use English as their day-to-day language, particularly in international hubs such as Berlin, Munich and Frankfurt.
 Nevertheless, it is worth recognizing that German is still the work language for the majority of businesses in Germany.

 - Communication style.
 Often the German communication style is considered more ‘direct’ than in other countries.
 In addition, expressing significant emotion at work is frowned upon and there is relatively little small talk in the office environment;

 - Punctuality.
 A saying often employed in Germany is that ‘Five minutes early is on time.
 On time is late’.
 As well as being important to turn up to work, meetings and interviews on time, it is important for all involved to stick to the agenda in meetings;

 - Respect.
 The German workplace puts a significant emphasis on the use of formal titles and styles of address.
 For example, individuals should be referred to as ‘Frau Schmidt’ or ‘Herr Schmidt’, and not by their first names.
 In addition, the informal style of address ‘Du’ is generally for friends and family only.
 In general, it will be expected in the workplace that an individual use the formal ‘Sie’ form instead.
 Note that in some informal workplaces, these rules may be relaxed somewhat;

 - Greetings.
 When meeting someone for the first time, shaking hands is customary.
 Hugs and kisses are generally not appropriate in the workplace.

 Read more about German business culture in Doing Business in Germany | 2021 Guide for Employers.

 Recruiting in Germany